 Is there really such a thing as free 2FA?
 This blog looks at the hidden costs of free 2 factor authentication solutions and why you may be better off with a paid authentication platform that offers complete control and continuity.

-Free two-factor authentication is bundled into more online platforms than ever before.
-Google, Microsoft and even Facebook offer basic 2FA functionality, and let’s not forget high street banks and mobile providers.
+Who isn’t offering free two-factor authentication these days?
+Google, Microsoft and even Facebook offer basic 2FA functionality, and let’s not forget high street banks.
 They do the job, of course – to a point.
 Access is secured to their particular sites and applications.
 All this is quite sufficient for a personal user but when it comes to enterprises there are so many more authentication considerations.

 Business users do not want to lose work time hunting for tokens, trying to remember passwords or going through layer after layer of authentication, often for each individual application.
 A unified approach becomes very necessary to preserve and raise productivity.
 Data must be highly secure but there must be a no-fuss way to access it.